ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 For the next steps, I'll be relying on scripts developed by Threatrack to auto-import and auto-generate FIDB files.
 These scripts expect the imported files to follow a specific structure (root/library_name/version/variant/file.o).

-I developed the Python script below to move and rename files around so that our generated eCOS object files would follow this naming scheme.
+I developed the Python script below to move and rename files around so that our generated eCos object files would follow this naming scheme.

 {% highlight python %}
 #!/usr/bin/env python3